Does Your Signature Have to Be Your Full Name?

 Electronic Signatures and the E-SIGN Act

-• Electronic signatures are legally binding
+• Electronic signatures are legally binding — they carry the same weight as handwritten signatures.

 What Makes an Electronic Signature Enforceable?